Ee-Hsin/jordanstocks/README.md

 2. Lazy load images and with blurry placeholder first while main is loading
 3. Lazy Load routes
 4. Delete all the console.log's when everything is done
+5. Once released on site, register with Google and add a CAPTCHA to prevent bots on Contact Form.

 <b>Letters Page:</b>